Ford Thunderbird: Development

 The name was not among the thousands proposed, including rejected options such as Apache (the original name of the P-51 Mustang), Falcon (owned by Chrysler at the time), Eagle, Tropicale, Hawaiian, and Thunderbolt.
-A Ford stylist who had lived in the southwest submitted the Thunderbird name.
-The word "thunderbird" is a reference to a legendary creature for North American indigenous people.
-It is considered a supernatural bird of power and strength.
+A Ford stylist who had lived in the southwest submitted the Thunderbird name, a reference to the mythological thunderbird, a supernatural bird of great power and strength of the North American indigenous people.

-Thunderbird Country Club in Rancho Mirage, California, also lays claim to being the inspiration for the name of the car.
-According to it, Ernest Breech, a Thunderbird Country Club member who was then chairman of Ford Motor Company, was supposedly deeply involved in the creation of the Thunderbird.
-Breech, it is claimed, asked the Club's permission to use the name, which was granted.
+At the time, Ernest Breech, then chairman of Ford Motor Company, was a member of the Thunderbird Country Club in Rancho Mirage, California.
+According to club lore, he asked its permission to use the name, which was granted.